juadiegaitan/CSHL_RNAseq/index.md

 ## Overview

-This tutorial provides a short introduction to the analysis of RNA-Seq experiments with R and Bioconductor.
+This course provides an introduction to the analysis of RNA-Seq experiments with R and Bioconductor.

 <img title="cshlrnaseqlogo" src="mydoc/CSHL_RNAseq/logo_50.png"><img/>

-## R and Bioconductor

-The Bioconductor project offers a large infrastructure of tools for the analysis and comprehension of high-throughput genomic data.
-It is based on the R statistical programming language, a widely used open source environment for data analysis and graphics.